realm/realm-inventory/README.md

 ### The Products View
 <center> <img src="/Graphics/Inventory-Product-Listing.png" width="310" height="552" /><br/>Product Listing</center><br>

-Products can be viewed across a number of dimensions - tapping the sort menu in the upper-left corner of the products view will bring up the sort options menu, and tapping the arrow immeidately to the right will chnage the sorting direction
+Products can be viewed across a number of dimensions - tapping the sort menu in the upper-left corner of the products view will bring up the sort options menu, and tapping the arrow immediately to the right will chnage the sorting direction

 <center> <img src="/Graphics/Inventory-Products-SortMenu.png" width="310" height="552" /></center><br>

 ### The Barcode Scanner & Product Detail Entry

-In order to use the barcde scanner built in to Inventory, you must give permission for the Inventry app to access the iOS device's camera:
+In order to use the barcode scanner built in to Inventory, you must give permission for the Inventry app to access the iOS device's camera:

 <center> <img src="/Graphics/Inventory-Camera-Permissions.png" width="310" height="552" /></center>Camera Permission Request<br>